Health-Informatics-UoN/carrot-docs/docs/Carrot-Mapper/quickstart.md

     By editing the URL so that `page_size=300`, for example, one can increase the number of Rules visible in Summary View at one time.

 All the Mapping Rules associated to the Concepts, which were automatically added to our Scan Report by using a Data Dictionary file, are now available.

-!!! tip
-    The `Refresh Rules` button will only need to be pressed once, as (see below) any later addition or removal of Concepts will be immediately reflected in the Mapping Rules.

-!!! warning
-    If the Scan Report contains a large number of associated Concepts (more than 100, say) the `Refresh Rules` button can timeout before it finishes its task.
-    In this case, please be warned that the list of Mapping Rules generated may only be partial.
-    Currently, there is no reporting of when this happens, but this will be addressed in a future update.
-    For the time being, if you have a Scan Report with a large number of Concepts, please contact the system administrator who can run the required task offline.
-This can take a while!
-    In a future update, the Refresh Rules button will trigger a background task that will (a) be a lot faster; and
-    (b) not suffer from the same timeout issue.

 ### Add further Concepts